 Then we built up on the wall and added shelves.
 Simple wood and bracket shelves are incredibly easy and affordable to make.
 This set up cost us under $40 to put together!
 Here are the simple black brackets we used.

 I’ve always loved the look of raw wood shelves, we used them in the kitchen renovation and the kids bathroom renovation as well.
 Placed alongside the DIY white washed pine flooring the unpainted shelves look natural in the corner.
+They are also a beautiful display for your favorite books in your DIY reading nook!
 We added a few thrifted treasures to the shelves and framed a couple family photos to make the space even more our own.

 Are there any corners in your home that are pretty, but not serving you well?
 Jumping in and adjusting here and there can so quickly turn a space from never used — into a favorite spot at home.
-Especially with fall and all the cozy feelings happening right now, it’s a great time for a little refresh at home.
+Especially with fall and all the cozy feelings happening right now, it’s a great time for making a DIY reading nook and adding a little refresh at home.

 And since I know we have so many new readers every month, here’s a bit of a recap of the work we’ve done so far on our #FestiveHome.
 Can’t wait to show you the next space soon!